rexray/rexray/.docs/user-guide/application.md

-This tutorial will serve as a generic guide for taking Docker images found on [Docker Hub](http://hub.docker.com) and utilizing persistent external storage via `REX-Ray`.
+This tutorial will serve as a generic guide for taking Docker images found on [Docker Hub](http://hub.docker.com) and utilizing persistent external storage via REX-Ray.
 This should provide guidance for certain applications, but also generically so you can add persistence properly to other applications.

 ## Instructions